-It’s sometimes considered as the opposite to aphasia.
+It’s sometimes considered the opposite of aphasia.
 Whereas aphasia affects the left side of your brain where your language centers are located, cognitive linguistic impairments affect the right side of your brain.

-If you’re dealing with a cognitive linguistic impairment, we can help.
+If you’re dealing with cognitive-linguistic impairments, we can help.
 Book your appointment with Voz Speech Therapy today to find out how.

 Other Neurological Conditions